tim42/alphyn/documentation/lexer.md

 This part is mandatory: it's what the lexer will use to transform a string into a list of token.
 We will break down a line to see what this mean:
  - `neam::ct::alphyn::syntactic_unit<...>`: this type will hold all the information alphyn needs to generate a particular token.
-   You may have more than one for a single token type.
+   You may have more than one `syntactic_unit` for a single token type.
  - `neam::ct::alphyn::letter<'+'>` or `neam::ct::alphyn::letter<'(', '['>`
    or `neam::ct::alphyn::regexp<re_number>` or `neam::ct::alphyn::string<str_keyword_while>`:
    this describe what letter, string or regular expression must match in order to generate a token.